Addressing mental wellbeing in construction

 Lendlease is determined to improve access to treatment for their employees by making sure there are always mental health first aiders available for confidential conversations and guidance.
 More than 400 Lendlease employees have received mental health first aid or awareness training, which equates to one in three.

 Teaching people how to spot the early signs of mental health issues and to feel confident in offering help.
 Mental health first aiders are taught to re-frame negative thoughts in a more positive light and support the person’s recovery.

 The course provides in-depth coaching which covers topics that range from defining what mental health is to spotting the early signs that someone might need support and how to help and if necessary, guide them towards additional support.
 With this training and positive dialogue, we are helping to dispel misconceptions and break down the stigma attached to mental illness, which often stems from ignorance.

 Action on mental health has never been more necessary.
 We live in a sometimes irrational, ever more complex and fast-paced world.
 The mounting strains and inherent pressures of the working environment inevitably take their toll on our workforce.
 Our industry has a moral duty of care to our people and, equally, we all have a responsibility to remove stigma and educate ourselves on the causes and treatments of depression, anxiety and other stress-related illnesses.

 Training mental health first aiders is a crucial first step and should go some way to meeting Mental Health First Aid England’s goal to train one in every 10 of the UK’s population.

-At Scape Group, we fully endorse the steps that Lendlease are taking to address mental health within the construction industry.
+At SCAPE, we fully endorse the steps that Lendlease are taking to address mental health within the construction industry.